Bakkenti/AI-Media-Detection/README.md

-AI Generated Media Detection Platform (MVP)
+AI Generated Media Detection Platform

 An asynchronous backend service for analyzing images and videos for AI generation.